 If you love to watch and talk about movies, you have come to the right place.

-At Movies on Chatham, we are in the business of learning about films and film making through group dialogue (in writing and through in-person discussion).
-Our “augmented reality” environment encourages exploration and critical thinking.
+The mission of Movies on Chatham is to learn more about films, film making, film communication, and audience reception through dialogue (in writing and through in-person discussion).
+Thus, our exploration is a collaborative effort.
+Our “augmented reality” environment encourages close reading and critical thinking.

 Table of Contents

 First, we are amazingly (alarmingly?) accessible to all.
 Our public audiences range from film scholars to amateur film critics and fans — anyone who enjoys watching stimulating and inspiring movies, who is also open-minded and curious about human diversity.

 Next, we offer information and ideas without concern for perspective.
 That’s because we document our sources of information.